Top NGO Annual Reports for 2023: Stories That Went Beyond the Numbers

 That’s when a report stops being just a report.
 It becomes a story.

-This year, while reviewing NGO annual reports, we weren’t hunting for big numbers or polished statements.
-We were looking for thoughtfulness.
-For care in how things were told.
-For a balance between accountability and human connection.
+This year, as we sat with NGO annual reports, we were not chasing big numbers or shiny statements.
+We kept coming back to thoughtfulness.
+To the quiet care in how each story was shared.
+To see whether there was a real balance between accountability and human connection.

 Some reports leaned into colour.
 Others focused on quiet honesty.
 A few opened with notes that felt handwritten in tone and closed with visuals that stayed with us long after.